FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Drivers-Compiler.markdown

 * **`Attributes` Namespace** (`Kernel\Drivers\Compiler\Attributes` folder) - Contains attributes used by the compiler and libraries that are compiled by the compiler to indicate special information or processing directives.

 * **Tools folder** - The Tools folder contains programs and files used by the compiler which are pre-built or provided by an external source.
-For example, this includes programs such as NASM and Ld as well ass the IsoLinux bootloader files.
+For example, this includes programs such as NASM and Ld as well as the IsoLinux bootloader files.

 ### Drivers.Compiler.Architectures.x86_32